-In this post, we tackle the fundamentals of prospecting – everything from defining your target market to nurturing them once they become qualified leads.
+We tackle the fundamentals of prospecting – everything from defining your target market to nurturing them once they become qualified leads.

 But first, what is prospecting?

 Sales Prospecting is the process of identifying potential customers that are likely to want or need your service, connecting with prospects, and laying the foundation for a conversation.
+This allows you to have a better understanding of who to reach out to when you’re diving into lead generation tools.

 Sales prospecting for SEO clients is a process that starts with exhaustive research and requires every subsequent step to be equally exhaustive.
 This is because to be able to provide value at each step depends on the success of the step before it.